Skip to main content

 Seasons w/ Special Restrictions

-• Squirrel, Rabbit, Rail, Gallinule, Snipe, Quail, Woodcock, Trapping, Pursuit with Hounds for Furbearers, Predator/Furbearer Calling, Waterfowl
+• Squirrel, Rabbit, Crow, Rail, Gallinule, Snipe, Quail, Woodcock, Trapping, Pursuit with Hounds for Furbearers, Predator/Furbearer Calling, Waterfowl

 Closed from Oct.
 1 through the first nine days of deer gun season.
 Water sets, live box traps and enclosed trigger traps only.